adamhammes/incoming/README.md

 # Incoming!

-Incoming is a Python script to detect incoming attacks in [OGame](https://en.ogame.gameforge.com/).
+Incoming! is a Python script to detect incoming attacks in [OGame](https://en.ogame.gameforge.com/).

 ## Dependencies: